||Frequently Asked Questions

 Do I have to apply to audition or do I just show up to the venue?

 Yes, you must complete an online application in order to participate.
 Applications for our 2018 Festival are now closed.
-The audition application for the June 2018 Festival will be available online in the Spring of 2017.
+The audition application for the 2019 Festival will be available online in the Spring of 2018.

 How will I know when the audition application is posted online?